LSDtopotools/LSDCodingBlog/_posts/2015-10-23-Github-pages.md

 7. Now delete the master branch here:
 {% highlight console %}
 $ git branch -d master
+*This step is mainly to ensure that you don't accidentally commit something to master while you are in the gh-pages directory*.
+It is not *needed* but is a useful precaution.
 {% endhighlight %}
 8. Now you can push changes to your gh-pages branch from this repo without having to check it out each time
 {% highlight console %}